meyskens/blog/content/post/linux-phone-adventure.md

 My Slack dream isn't as good as it was.
 The Anbox runtime does not have any webkit capabilities causing me to be unable to open any (magic) links.
 So there was a hack for magic links.
 I could copy the link on my laptop then adb shell into my phone which can adb shell into anbox (cool right!).
 A simple `adb shell am start -a android.intent.action.VIEW -d URL` then does it to trigger slack into opening my link.
 There is only one last flaw.
 A few Slacks I am in only accept Google Auth.
 Which needs a browser...
 After some thinking I figured it out.
 I installed [Intent Intercept](https://f-droid.org/en/packages/de.k3b.android.intentintercept/), this could give me the OAuth URL it was trying to call.
 I copied that URL and sent it (over Slack) to my laptop.
 There I handled the login in Chrome.
 There Chrome gave me a "Do you want to open in xdg-open" notice.
 So there was being redirected to a non HTTP URL.
 I opened the inspector and found the redirect header to `slack://` copied that URL and ran `am start -a android.intent.action.VIEW -d URL` again.
 Now Slack happily accepted my token and logged in!

+Taking the phone outside for the first day got me caught on some (non-replicatable) bugs a few times...
+For example my keyboard of my passcode stopped working suddenly.
+These small things can get annoying.
+I also seem to have crashed Mir a few times.
+By the end of the day I had to switch back to my iPhone as fallback over wifi.

+## Day 2
+I really like the swipe based UI!
 **This is a live blog kind of post, updates will follow soon**